rmgimenez/php-cantina/backend/README.md

 ## Setup

-Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.
+Copy the `env` example to `.env` (for example: `cp env .env`) and tailor it for your app, specifically the `app.baseURL` and any database settings.
+On Windows you can copy using `copy env .env` in PowerShell/Command Prompt.
+The project expects configuration to live in `backend/.env` for development.

 ## Important Change with index.php

 `index.php` is no longer in the root of the project!
-It has been moved inside the *public* folder, for better security and separation of components.
+It has been moved inside the _public_ folder, for better security and separation of components.

-This means that you should configure your web server to "point" to your project's *public* folder, and not to the project root.
+This means that you should configure your web server to "point" to your project's _public_ folder, and not to the project root.
 A better practice would be to configure a virtual host to point there.
-A poor practice would be to point your web server to the project root and expect to enter *public/...*, as the rest of your logic and the framework are exposed.
+A poor practice would be to point your web server to the project root and expect to enter _public/..._, as the rest of your logic and the framework are exposed.

 **Please** read the user guide for a better explanation of how CI4 works!